carbon-design-system/design-system-website/src/content/style/iconography/usage.md

 `path_to_static-assets` is the path to your static assets where `carbon-icons.svg` is located.

 `icon_name` is the icon name, which will display the corresponding icon.
-Refer to the [iconography library page](http://carbondesignsystem.com/style/iconography) for a full list of icon names.
+Refer to the <a href="http://carbondesignsystem.com/style/iconography" target=blank>iconography library</a> page for a full list of icon names.

 ### CSS